Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View from the Red Hills Golf Course

-This Dixie Red Hills Golf Course is one of the most scenic in the Southwest and should be on every golf enthusiast’s itinerary.
-Golfing surrounded by 360 degrees of Navajo Sandstone and deeply jutted gorges is an unparalleled experience.
+Dixie Red Hills Golf Course is one of the most scenic in the Southwest and should be on every golf enthusiast’s itinerary.
+Teeing off while surrounded by 360-degree views of Navajo sandstone and deeply jutted gorges is an unparalleled experience.

 You made it to the end of my ultimate guide on the best things to do in St. George!
-Be sure to comment below which activity is your favorite and give our camping in Utah guide a read for more red rock outdoor fun!
+Leave me a comment if you have any questions.
+Also, take a look at our list of the best places to stay in Utah for more travel insights!

 How useful was this post?